Immunoglobulin therapy: European Union

 In February 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Deqsiga, intended for replacement therapy in people with primary or secondary immunodeficiencies and immunomodulation in people with certain autoimmune diseases.
 The applicant for this medicinal product is Takeda Manufacturing Austria AG.
 Deqsiga is a duplicate of Kiovig (human normal immunoglobulin), which was authorized in the EU in January 2006.
 Deqsiga and Kiovig have the same pharmaceutical form, active substance and indications, but Deqsiga contains lower levels of immunoglobulin A (IgA) and may therefore be more suitable for people with IgA deficiency who have a higher risk of hypersensitivity to immunoglobulin products that contain higher levels of IgA.
 Deqsiga was authorized for medical use in the European Union in May 2025.

 United Kingdom

-The United Kingdom's National Health Service recommends the routine use of immunoglobulin for a variety of conditions including primary immunodeficiencies and a number of other conditions, but recommends against the use of immunoglobulin in sepsis (unless a specific toxin has been identified), multiple sclerosis, neonatal sepsis, and pediatric HIV/AIDS.
+England's National Health Service recommends the routine use of immunoglobulin for a variety of conditions including primary immunodeficiencies and a number of other conditions, but recommends against the use of immunoglobulin in sepsis (unless a specific toxin has been identified), multiple sclerosis, neonatal sepsis, and pediatric HIV/AIDS.